DeclanBengtson/Kizuna-Cards/README.md

-# Couples Questions
+# Kizuna Cards

 ## Overview

-Couples Questions is a web application built with Next.js that helps couples explore engaging questions to deepen their relationships and understanding.
-It offers a collection of themed decks with insightful questions that can be browsed and shared between partners.
+Kizuna Cards is a web application built with Next.js that helps people explore engaging questions to deepen their relationships and understanding.
+It offers a collection of themed decks with insightful questions that can be browsed and shared between people.

 ## Features